-The demolition process is expected to take two months (initial proposed period is May - June 2021) and will be carried under strict guidance outlined in the technical design documentation.
-The process will be commenced once the MFD staff has been relocated to another location and will involve the disconnection of the current buildings from utilities, the set-up of the construction site within the premises (offices, toilets, changing rooms for staff) and temporary connection to utilities, the fencing and restrictions of accessing the site, equipping the site with health and safety equipment, providing training to workers on site, set-up of environmental protection measures (vehicles washing, transport of debris, protection of green spaces on the construction site).
+The demolition process is expected to take two months and will be carried under strict guidance outlined in the technical design documentation.
+The process will involve the disconnection of the current buildings from utilities, the set-up of the construction site within the premises (offices, toilets, changing rooms for staff) and temporary connection to utilities, the fencing and restrictions of accessing the site, equipping the site with health and safety equipment, providing training to workers on site, set-up of environmental protection measures (vehicles washing, transport of debris, protection of green spaces on the construction site).

-Given that the building is not considered to have an architectural value and is a century old, the materials will not be recovered, but sorted and transported to an authorized landfill that will be indicated by local authorities.
+Given that the building is not considered to have an architectural value and being in a protected area of historical monuments, the materials will not be recovered, but sorted and transported to an authorized landfill that will be indicated by local authorities.
 The technological process of demolition will involve the use of bulldozers, excavators, jackhammers and dump trucks.
 The trucks that will go in and out of the site will undergo a wheel washing process and will be covered to avoid the overspill of debris on public roads.
 A project information board and a grievance system board and letter box will assure that both community members and site workers will be able to communicate any grievances and suggestions to the project team, in relation to the demolition process.